vultr/ansible-collection-vultr/README.md

 - Review the documentation and make pull requests for anything from typos to new content
 - If you are interested in fixing issues and contributing directly to the code base, please see the [CONTRIBUTING](CONTRIBUTING.md) document.

 ## Run Tests

+See [Testing collections](https://docs.ansible.com/ansible/devel/dev_guide/developing_collections_testing.html) to learn how to test a collection.

 ### Clone the source